dennisgan/dapaas.github.io/faq.md

 #### What is the status of the DataGraft development?

 DataGraft is currently under iterative development.
-The current version of DataGraft is the first release.
+The current version of DataGraft is the first beta release.

+#### Where can I report issues/bugs?

+Since DataGraft is currently in beta, it contains bugs.
+There are [issues we know of](https://github.com/dapaas/datagraft/issue), and likely others that we don't yet know of.
+You can report issues [here](https://github.com/dapaas/datagraft/issues/new).

 #### What features are planned for future releases?